 Optuma Review Summary

-This Optuma review reveals it is developed for professional technical analysts in financial institutions but is also available to retail investors.
-Optuma specializes in exotic charts such as Gann & Relative Rotation Graphs.
-Optuma is designed for financial institutions, and the pricing also.
+This Optuma review reveals a comprehensive market analysis platform developed for professional technical analysts in financial institutions but also available to retail investors.
+Optuma specializes in exotic charts such as Gann, Seasonality, and Relative Rotation.
+Optuma’s main customers are financial institutions, and they have the pricing and support team to match.

 Optuma Review: Key Features